ibcom-lab/entityos-learn-ai/README.md

 Example uses OpenAI, but you can change to any service you wish.

-You can also change to Python using https://github.com/ibcom-lab/entityos-learn-python as your starting point.
+You can also change to a Python app - using https://github.com/ibcom-lab/entityos-learn-python as your starting point.